WayneCrump/BCS-theory-critical-current-fit/README.md

 # Bardeen-Cooper-Schrieffer-theory-critical-current-fit
 This program can be used for fitting the self field critical currents of superconductors with various dimensions.

-Thermodynamic parameters of single and multi-band superconductors derived from self-field critical currents.
+Our technique and motivation is described in the paper: https://arxiv.org/abs/1609.03670 Thermodynamic parameters of single- or multi-band superconductors derived from self-field critical currents
 Authors: Evgeny Talantsev, Wayne Crump, Jeff Tallon.

+In particular we show there that self-field Jc is not determined by vortex movement but by a universal current density limit governed solely by the penetration depth.

+The program takes the temperature dependent self field critical current and fits it to find the critical temperature Tc, superconducting gap magnitude Delta0, Specific heat jump at Tc dC/C, and penetration depth lambda0.

 Installation:

 To use the program you must have the matlab runtime (download link: http://au.mathworks.com/products/compiler/mcr/) version 7.17 (R2012a).
 Simply unzip and run the exe.